-I interviewed well known Namibian scholar and content writer, Elizabeth M. Ndura, yesterday.
-She is Senior Controller of the City of Windhoek, Namibia and a part time lecturer at the Namibian College of Open Learning (NAMCOL).
-Unofficially, Elizabeth is an aspiring writer who recently released her autobiography titled ‘My life journey from Ashes to Hope, a story worth telling’.
-This was my very first interview of a technical or content writer.
-It was very informative and it lasted for well over an hour.
+I interviewed well known Namibian scholar, administrator and content writer, Elizabeth M. Ndura, yesterday.
+This was my first interview of an African technical or content writer.
+It was very informative and lasted for well over an hour.

-Elizabeth’s resume is impressive.
-She’s schooled in Namibia, South Africa, Germany and the UK, and has worked in many levels of the Namibian government.
+Elizabeth’s academic profile and resume are impressive.
+She’s schooled in Namibia, South Africa, Germany and the UK.
 Amongst her notable academic acheivements are a postgraduate diploma in Business Administration from the University of Namibia, and a MSc in Strategic Human Resouces Managment from the University of Roehampton, UK.
+Elizabeth has worked in many levels of the Namibian government and is currently is Senior Controller of the City of Windhoek.
+She is also a part time lecturer at the Namibian College of Open Learning (NAMCOL).
+In her spare time, Elizabeth is an aspiring writer and recently released her autobiography titled ‘My life journey from Ashes to Hope, a story worth telling’.

 I structured the interview questions around seven themes: